 Sleeping, cooking, and defecating will leave a mark on the wilderness.
 The vast majority of people do not know how to camp without partly, or over time wholly, destroying the area in which they camp.
 People clear areas to set up their tents to sleep, they build fires to cook, and they leave feces and toilet paper near their campsites.
 These are all prohibited on the Bluff Trail because it is in a Wilderness Protected Area.
 Some campers are even more destructive, they cut down trees, leave trash, and light campfires that threaten to burn down the forest.

 It is impossible to camp without leaving any trace but it is possible to minimize our harmful human impacts by following Leave No Trace principles.
 It is possible to sleep in the forest, even to sleep sheltered from the rain, and leave no visible sign that you were there.
 It is possible to cook on a camp stove or by making a small fire in a stainless steel salad bowl, which can be easily carried inverted on the top of your pack.
 In the case of a fire in a bowl, use small pieces of dead wood and rest the bowl on rocks so that ground underneath is not scorched.
 Third, it is possible to toilet using natural materials instead of toilet paper and to lightly bury your feces.
 Unburied feces decompose in about six months while feces buried six inches take twice as long.
 Ideally campers should carry out their feces and toilet paper but a compromise is to bury human waste and carry out your toilet paper.
 Defecate well away from streams and lakes.
-Finally, you should camp some distance from the trail so that you don’t encourage others to camp who may be less careful than you.
+Finally, you must camp at one of the designated Leave No Trace Educational sites on the Bluff Trail.

 Leaving no trace can be fun.
 You can regard it as a challenge that makes camping much more interesting than it would otherwise be and leaves out none of the things that make camping such a pleasure.
 Leaving no trace can be a point of pride.